andreib998/Computer-Networks/Exam/moodle.md

-2.Choose the correct use of the Straight through and the Cross over cable a)cross cable to connect a PC to a PC and straight through to connect a switch to a hub b)cross cable to connect a router to a PC and straight through to connect a switch to a server c)cross cable to connect a switch to a hub and straight through to connect a router to a switch d)cross cable to connect a switch to a switch and straight through to connect a hub to a switch
+2.Choose the correct use of the Straight through and the Cross over cable a)cross cable to connect a PC to a PC and straight through to connect a switch to a hub <br>
+b)cross cable to connect a router to a PC and straight through to connect a switch to a server <br>
+c)cross cable to connect a switch to a hub and straight through to connect a router to a switch <br>
+d)cross cable to connect a switch to a switch and straight through to connect a hub to a switch <br>

 Wiki:
 An Ethernet crossover cable is a crossover cable for Ethernet used to connect computing devices together directly.
 It is